How to Start Genius Hour in Your Classroom

 — Jen Schneider (@jenmschneider) September 30, 2017

 When “Katie” wanted to design her own clothing, I helped find her a mentor, a 19-year-old college student who was designing clothes that would soon grace the runways of New York City’s fashion week.
-This mentorship allowed Katie to attend Omaha Fashion Week and a business entrepreneurial conference at Metro Community College as well as make connections in the fashion industry.
-Katie plans to study business (in connection with fashion) in college.
+Through her mentor, Katie attended Omaha Fashion Week and a business entrepreneurial conference at Metro Community College as well as make connections in the fashion industry.
+Katie is now studying business (in connection with fashion) in college.

 As long as it’s fiscally feasible and safe, a Genius Hour topic rarely gets turned down.
 In fact, some projects that seem too expensive can be subsidized by reaching out to community members.
-This not only helps our community give back, but it teaches our students how to reach out, write proposals, and communicate effectively.
+Students learn how to reach out to community members, write proposals, and communicate effectively.
 Inspired by Katie’s creative endeavors and diligence, I called a local fabric store for donations.
-I was told I would need to fill out some forms, have a tax ID, and present paperwork.
+The manager told me I would need to fill out some forms, have a tax ID, and present paperwork.
 Katie went to the same store and came to school a day later with bags of fabric.
-Genius Hour taught me to let go and let my students showcase their roles as active, engaged citizens.
+My students took action and I let go as a result of Genius Hours.
+Your students are active, engaged citizens.
 Their voices are powerful, and sometimes even stronger than our own.

 These connections are beneficial not only for our students but the community at-large.
-Fostering relationships within the places where our students will attend school and possibly contribute as working members of society is beneficial for the common good.
+Teachers help foster relationships within the places where our students will attend school and possibly contribute as working members of society.
+This is beneficial for the common good.

 Our students are future employees and leaders, but we shouldn’t be telling them that we’re preparing them for the future.
 In fact, programs like Genius Hour are preparing them for right now.
 They can make a difference today in their classrooms, cities, and the world.